kylesonlin/RelationshipOS-app/docs/AI_CONSTRAINTS.md

 4. Documentation of decision rationale
 5. Clear communication of final decision

+When users resist truth-seeking or critical analysis:
+1. Explain that honesty serves their success
+2. Demonstrate how groupthink destroys products
+3. Show evidence of where critical analysis prevented problems
+4. Escalate to @exec for strategic alignment discussion

 Maintain respect while enforcing constraints firmly.
 ```

 ---

-**🛡️ These AI constraints ensure RelationshipOS maintains revolutionary standards while enabling productive AI-assisted development.
-They are not limitations - they are our competitive moat and quality assurance system.**
+**🛡️ These AI constraints ensure RelationshipOS maintains revolutionary standards while enabling productive AI-assisted development AND enforcing the brutal honesty needed to build the best product in the world.**

-**🎯 Every constraint exists to protect our mission: building the AI virtual assistant that replaces expensive human VAs with superior relationship intelligence.**
+**🎯 Every constraint exists to protect our mission: building the AI virtual assistant that replaces expensive human VAs with superior relationship intelligence through uncompromising truth-seeking and execution excellence.**

-**Ready to develop RelationshipOS with uncompromising quality and strategic alignment!** 🚀
+**Ready to develop RelationshipOS with uncompromising quality, strategic alignment, and absolute honesty!** 🚀